 01 of 12

-Evaporative coolers are effective when they are working properly.
-They work by extremely simple physics: as water evaporates, it effectively "consumes" heat from the surrounding air.
-It is the same principle as an air fan cooling you as it evaporates perspiration from your skin.
-The parts of an evaporative cooler are all designed to facilitate efficient evaporation of water.
+Evaporative coolers, often known as swamp coolers, work by extremely simple physics: As water evaporates, it effectively "consumes" heat from the surrounding air.
+It is the same principle by which an air fan cools you as it evaporates perspiration from your skin.
+The parts of an evaporative cooler are all designed to facilitate efficient evaporation of water and circulation of the cooled air into the home.

 02 of 12

-Evaporative cooler motors usually range from 1/3 to 1 horsepower.
-Typically, an evaporative cooler only requires 115/120 volts of power, which is the main reason they use so little electricity.
-Swamp cooler motors usually work fine until they don't--they don't gradually decline.
-If you are changing the motor in an evaporative cooler, make sure you take a look at the current motor to see what size it is and how many speeds it has.
+Evaporative cooler motors are relatively small in size, usually ranging from 1/3 to 1 horsepower.
+Most operate on 115/120volts of power, which is the reason they relatively little electricity when compared to 240-volt central air conditioning systems.
+The motors on evaporative coolers usually work fine until they don't—they don't gradually decline.
+If you are changing the motor in an evaporative cooler, make sure you examine the current motor to see what size it is and how many speeds it has.

-Changing the motor on a cooler is not a difficult project,... but it does require some basic electrical know-how.
+Changing the motor on a cooler is not a difficult project, but it does require some basic electrical know-how to connect the wires.
 Don't try this unless you are confident of those skills.Continue to 3 of 12 below.

 03 of 12